orangeduck/Cello-Website/pages/learn-cello-vs-cpp-vs-objc.md

 are Template based (such as STL).
 The C++ standard library is like a huge messy toolbox.

-The Cello standard library has been desgined from scratch.
+The Cello standard library has been designed from scratch.
 It is much smaller and modern, with consistent ideas and design.
-It is designed using Composition rather than Inheritence.
-It much closer resembles the design of the Go or Haskell standard libraries.
+It is designed using Composition rather than Inheritance.

 Cello also comes with a basic form of Garbage Collection.